OctopusDeploy/docs/docs/infrastructure/accounts/ssh-key-pair.md

 1. Enter username you will use to access the remote host.
 1. Upload the private key to the Octopus server.
 1. Enter the passphrase for the private key if you created one.
 1. If you want to restrict which environments can use the account, select only the environments that are allowed to account.
-If you select no environments, all environments will be allowed to use the account.
+If you don't select any environments, all environments will be allowed to use the account.
 1. Click **SAVE**.

 The account is now ready to be used when you configure your [SSH deployment target](/docs/infrastructure/deployment-targets/ssh-targets/index.md).